 5. *The universe has your back by Gabrielle Bernstein

 This one came to me quite randomly through an Audible suggestion.
 I hadn’t even heard about the author, but the title made me curious.
 The content of this audiobook (spiritual growth) wasn’t completely new to me, yet I always love to hear new real-life stories and perspectives from others.
 I really appreciate Gabrielle’s honesty, which makes her stories and her book as a whole even more relatable.

 6. *How to be an overnight success by Maria Hatzistefanis

-Ironically, Maria confessed within the first few minutes that there’s no such thing as an overnight success and that it takes years of hard work and effort to eventually found a firmly established company.
-She talks about both, the hardships and the rewards, the curses and the blessings of being an entrepreneur and clearly states that this kind of job and lifestyle isn’t for everyone.
+Don’t be fooled by the title!
+Maria confessed within the first few minutes that there’s no such thing as an overnight success and that it takes years of hard work and effort to eventually found a firmly established company.
+In her audiobook, she talks about both, the hardships and the rewards, the curses and the blessings of being an entrepreneur and clearly states that this kind of job and lifestyle isn’t for everyone.
 I especially liked how she talked about branding and that you are your own biggest walking advertisement.